cakephp/docs/en/views.rst

     The cache configuration used to cache elements.
 Setting this property will change the default configuration used to cache elements.
-    This default can be overridden using the 'cache' option.
+    This default can be overridden using the 'cache' option in the element method.

 .. php:attr:: request